-- If you currently have DACA, you can renew and request and receive advance parole.
+- If you currently have DACA, you can renew it.
+You can also request and receive advance parole.

 Can I still renew my DACA?

-- You did not leave the USA on or after August 15, 2012 (without advance parole).
+- You have not left the USA on or after August 15, 2012 (without advance parole).

-- Have continuously lived in the USA since your most recent DACA approval.
+- You have continuously lived in the USA since your most recent DACA approval.

-- Have not been convicted of a felony, a significant misdemeanor, three or more misdemeanors.
+- You have not been convicted of a felony, a significant misdemeanor, or three or more misdemeanors.

 - If you currently have advance parole, it is valid until it expires.

-- If you travel outside the United States without advance parole, your DACA will be cancelled.
+- If you travel outside the United States without advance parole, your DACA will be canceled.
 Speak to a lawyer or trusted immigration professional before leaving the USA.

 Can I still apply for DACA for the first time?